 Miller Electric - a large company with hundreds of employees, producing goods related to welding, electrical work, and more.
 They are national leaders in the area of arc welding.

 FOCOL - Fox Communities Online, offering lots of information on this area (events, businesses, etc.).
-One of the BEST resources to better understand our amazing community.
+A good resources to better understand our amazing community.
+Operated by the outstanding Appleton Public Library.

 The Post-Crescent - The major newspaper of Appleton and surrounding cities, providing coverage since 1853.
 In several categories it is ranked as #1 in Wisconsin.
 They have some very good journalists and a hard-working staff.
 They generally work hard to be balanced in dealing with highly charged political and moral issues.
 Maybe a bit heavy on Packers coverage - but hey, fellow citizens of Appleton, I'm not complaining.
 No sir.
 Go Pack, go!